 This language remains (again, in plain text).
 But Honda has now prefaced it with a new bullet point declaring, “The Shop must conduct an American Honda-approved pre-scan and an American Honda-approved post-scan for every Honda and/or Acura vehicle involved in a collision as per the Honda and Acura position statements and the OEM position statement put forth on behalf of American Honda by the Alliance for Automotive Innovators.”

-Honda could potentially confirm this compliance with more audits than had been conducted previously.
+Honda could potentially conduct more audits than before.

 “The Shop shall maintain full, clear and understandable records in relation to its participation in the Program and its compliance with this Agreement,” another new program term states.
 “American Honda reserves the right to inspect the premises of the Shop and to audit the Shop’s records from time to time during normal business hours to determine the Shop’s compliance with this Agreement and all Program Requirements.”